-- 3.3 The College Mission Statement, together with the strategic goals of the College agreed by the Corporation from time to time, seek to encapsulate the core purposes and aims of the College.
+- 3.1 The Kirklees College Mission is "Creating opportunity, changing lives". - 3.2 The Values of the College seek to put the student and our community at the heart of the College and maximise student development, while always mindful of the needs of our staff.
+They are incorporated in the following statements: - Pursuit of Excellence to be the best that we can be as professionals, departmental teams and as a College to stretch our students to fulfil their potential. - Integrity, transparency, fairness and honesty in our management, behaviours and communications. - Active promotion of the principles behind the College Equality and Diversity Policy. - Respectful and supportive behaviour towards each other, our students, the College and our community. - Playing our individual part in the provision of a Caring environment that is safe, healthy, supportive and student responsive. - The College provides value for public money and is Efficient in the use of all resources. - We promote an environment where Innovation and creativity are encouraged. - 3.3 The College Mission Statement, together with the corporate objectives of the College agreed by the Corporation from time to time, seek to encapsulate the core purposes and aims of the College.
 Governors, should have due regard to these purposes and aims, as well as to the Values, when conducting the business of the Corporation and considering the activities and proposed activities of the College. - 3.4 The Corporation recognises its obligations to all those with whom it and/or the College have dealings, including students, employees, suppliers, other educational institutions and the wider community.
-In particular, the Corporation is committed to: - 3.4.1 having close regard to the voice of the learner; - 3.4.2 combating any discrimination within the College on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act; - 3.4.3 upholding the principles set out in the Code of Good Governance; - 3.4.4 engaging with the communities which the College serves in order to understand and meet their needs; and
+In particular, the Corporation is committed to: - 3.4.1 having close regard to the voice of the learner; - 3.4.2 combating any discrimination within the College on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act; - 3.4.3 upholding the principles set out in the College's Student Charter; - 3.4.4 engaging with the community which the College serves in order to understand and meet its needs; and

-- 3.4.5 observing its duty under the Education (No.2) Act 1986 to take reasonable steps to ensure freedom of speech for members of the College community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism. - 3.5 The Corporation is also committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code.
+- 3.4.5 observing its duty under the Education (No.2) Act 1986 to take reasonable steps to ensure freedom of speech1 for members of the College community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism2. - 3.5 The Corporation is also committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code.